 The solo performance “I pretend that you speak” (2014) and the curatorial collaboration “We happen things # 3 – a meeting” (2016) were presented at MDT among other pop up places, “This is not a performance” (2017) at Marabouparken and Weld.
 Her latest solo experiment ”Extension of your ear – a site specific performance lecture” (2021) were presented at Köttinspektionen by an invitation from the art collective Haka.
 Between 2015-2017, Tove collaborated in various projects with “The Blob” – a curatorial persona by Anna Efraimsson – exercising an institutional critique through playful social and relational interventions overflowing and bending the norms and conventions from within the institutional frames.

 Since 2018 she forms a performance trio together with Moa Franzén and Kajsa Wadhia, which explores the voice as physical materiality and choreographic tool and a feminist critique questioning how body and voice interconnects as each others’ becomings.
 The trios sound choreography “From a throat of flesh” (2018) has been presented at Weld, Fylkingen and Köttinspektionen and the group is currently working on the performance ”When dancing was done with the lungs” which has developed at residencies at MDT, Weld and Köttinspektionen, with upcoming performances at Weld, Stockholm.

-Tove is employed at Stockholm University of the Arts as an Assistant Professor of Choreography, where she works at the Department of dance and closely with the master education NPP, and freestanding courses including feedback methodologies, studio practices and organizational and curatorial practices.
+Tove is employed at Stockholm University of the Arts as an Assistant Professor of Choreography, and since 2023 as Head of Programme for a master programme in Choreography, New Performative Practices (NPP).
+Tove also work with freestanding courses and teaches feedback and studio methodologies as well as organizational and curatorial practices.